-The upper pay range has a minimum of £37,654 and a maximum of £40,490 .
-The Governing Board has determined that in this School the following intermediate reference points will be used as points of progression through the range, where agreed by the Governing Board through the application of this policy.
+The Upper Pay Range has a minimum of £38,690 and a maximum of £41,604.
+The Governing Board has determined that in this School, the STPCD 2020 three advisory points will be used as points of progression through the range, by the application of this policy.